Chart Color Schemes

 Villawood's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Villawood residents show relatively positive health outcomes with low prevalence of common conditions among the general population, albeit higher than the national average in older, at-risk cohorts.
-Private health cover stands at approximately 44% (~3,395 people), lower than the national average of 55.3%.
+Villawood residents have shown relatively positive health outcomes, with a low prevalence of common conditions among the general population, although higher than the national average in older, at-risk cohorts.
+Private health cover is extremely low, with approximately 44% coverage (~3,438 people), compared to the national average of 55.7%.

-The most prevalent medical conditions are asthma (6.9%) and arthritis (6.6%), with 73.6% reporting no medical ailments, compared to 0% across Greater Sydney.
-Residents aged 65 and over comprise 12.3% (946 people), requiring more attention than the broader population.
+The most prevalent medical conditions are asthma and arthritis, affecting 6.9% and 6.6% of residents respectively.
+73.6% of residents declared they were completely clear of medical ailments, compared to 0% across Greater Sydney.
+There are 12.3% of residents aged 65 and over (958 people), requiring more attention than the broader population.

 Frequently Asked Questions - Health